 The journal contains substantive, original scholarship about the history of Long Island - Brooklyn, Queens, Nassau and Suffolk counties – set in a regional, national and global context.
 The LIHJ also features reviews of books and exhibitions.

 The print edition of the LIHJ was digitized in May 2011.
-The files were uploaded to DSpace (State University of New York’s Digital Repository) and cataloged by Kristen J. Nyitray, Head, Special Collections and University Archives and University Archivist.
+The files were uploaded to DSpace (State University of New York’s Digital Repository) and cataloged by Kristen J. Nyitray, Director, Special Collections and University Archives and University Archivist.

 Keyword: the text of the LIHJ is keyword-searchable.
 Words and phrases can be entered in the search bar located at top, center of the webpage (“search within this collection”).
 Searches for specific phrases can be refined by placing quotes around the text.